orvino/Stock_Analysis_Challenge/README.md

 <img width="239" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/91889241/147021968-33c76d56-f7fc-4b8c-b4a9-d2172f2ced8c.png">
 <img width="234" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/91889241/147021980-e5a97b06-1ac6-41fc-9781-bde7dc102f9a.png">

 These images show only one stock, RUN, increased its return in 2018 from 2017.
 All the other stocks took a massive hit into negative returns, other than ENPH.
 ENPH still remained as a positive return in 2018, however, less than in the previous year.
-We can also the effect of returns ahd slowdown in daily volume amongst most of the stock downturns, with a few exceptions, TER and VSLR.
+We can also see the effect of returns and slowdowns in daily volume amongst most of the stock downturns, with a few exceptions, TER and VSLR.

 ### Code
 We only used twelve stocks for this example and hard coded them into our VBA.